Kyi, Shchek and Khoryv

-Kyi, Shchek and Khoryv (Note: Кии, Щекъ, Хоривъ; Кий, Щек, Хорив; Кий, Щек, Хоривъ) were the three legendary brothersoften mentioned along with their sister Lybid' (Note: (Лыбѣдь; Либідь; Лыбедь)) who, according to the Primary Chronicle, founded the city of Kyiv, which eventually became the capital of Kievan Rus', and is the present-day capital of Ukraine.
+Kyi, Shchek and Khoryv (Note: Кии, Щекъ, Хоривъ; Кий, Щек, Хорив; Кий, Щек, Хоривъ) were the three legendary brothersoften mentioned along with their sister Lybеd' (Note: (Лыбѣдь; Либідь; Лыбедь)) who, according to the Primary Chronicle, founded the city of Kiev (modern Kyiv), which eventually became the capital of Kievan Rus', and is the present-day capital of Ukraine.

 There is no precise and historically established information about the existence of the four legendary siblings and the establishment of the city of Kiev.
 It has been claimed by some scholars that Kyi was also a prince (knyaz) and founded the so-called Kyi dynasty, from the Slavic tribe of Polans.

 Historical background

 In the Primary Chronicle (c.
 1110s), written by a monk of the Kyiv Pechersk Lavra (traditionally attributed to Nestor), a special place is held by the legend of the foundation of Kiev by three brothers.
 Nestor places those brothers onto various hills of Kyiv.
 Geographically, the Old Town is located on a higher right bank of the Dnieper, which is an extension of the Dnieper Upland, where remnants of the Church of the Tithes are located.

 The Chronicle further states that there were people ("who did not know what they were saying") who considered Kyi a mere ferryman.
 But it later claims that Kyi, as a prince of his gens, was visiting Czargrad and received great honors from the Emperor.
 Dmitry Likhachov combined attestations of the Nikon Chronicle, which also recounts that Kyi with a great army marched onto Czargrad and received great honors from the Emperor.
 During his expedition to Constantinople, Kyi also founded a city of Kyivets on the Danube.

 Nestor also names the approximate date of the assault on Kyiv by the Khazar Empire as "after the death of Kyi," which supports Boris Rybakov's hypothesis of the 6th–7th centuries.
 In his chronicle Nestor does not indicate the date of Kyi's death nor the existence or absence of heirs who continued to rule after his death.
 The chronicle does mention a meeting between local residents with the newly arrived Askold and Dir who asked them whose city Kjiv was, and received the answer that the three brothers who built it were long dead and the residents now paid tribute to the Khazars.
 However, the Polish historian Jan Długosz points out the Przemysł Chronicle that asserts, "after the death of Kyi, Shchek and Khoryv, their children and grandchildren who descended from them by direct lineage ruled for many years."